developerniki/reddit-scraper/README.md

 ## Future work

-- [ ] Add Zotero items to the correct sub-collection.
-- [ ] Allow adding to multiple Zotero libraries.

-- [ ] Update extra field of manually added items in Zotero.
-- [ ] Handle papers for which we failed to obtain metadata or which failed to sync to Zotero because of missing fields.
-    - [ ] Handle PubMed and NCBI URLs by extracting the PMID or PMCID from the URL.
-    - [ ] Implement a way to fetch the metadata from PDFs.
 - [ ] Store the metadata separately from the raw data in a file called `metadata/<filename>.json` and move the original data to a file called `raw/<filename>.json`.